timofeysie/xexenes/README.md

 ionic: command not found
 ```

 I suppose npm build will do.
+Next, the CD part of the pipeline.

+*FIREBASE_TOKEN - Required if GCP_SA_KEY is not set.
+The token to use for authentication.
+This token can be aquired through the firebase login:ci command.*

+This will return a token upon successful login.
+Now, regarding that ```secrets.FIREBASE_TOKEN```...
+It needs to be added to the reop's [secrets](https://github.com/timofeysie/xexenes/settings/secrets/new).

 ## Creating a new list